hunterxcobby/100-days-of-code/log.md

    - Concluded with the analogy of celestial bodies in the DNS universe.

 5. **Overall Progress:**
-   - Explored the distinctions between web and application servers.
+   - learned the distinctions between web and application servers.
    - Delved into various DNS record types and their functions.
    - Maintained clarity and simplicity in explanations with relevant analogies.
    - Ensured a systematic and comprehensive coverage of the provided topics.